slapcat/authd/docs/howto/logging.md

 ### NSS module

-Export `AUTHD_NSS_INFO=stderr` environment variable on any program using the authd NSS module to get more info on NSS requests to authd.
+To get more info on NSS requests to authd, export the `AUTHD_NSS_INFO=stderr` environment variable on any program using the authd NSS module.

 ### authd service